Light of the Fearless: BackgroundLight of the Fearless was made in conjunction with various movies that Hybrid was scoring, such as Vice, Billionaire Ransom and Interlude in Prague. The album was made with the help of the City of Prague Philharmonic Orchestra.

-The inspiration for the album spawned from events in the lives of Mike and Charlotte Truman, such as the death of Charlotte's mother in 2012, along with protests such as the March for Our Lives 2018 and 2017 Women's March, although the album is not political.
+The album was inspired by events in the lives of Mike and Charlotte Truman, such as the death of Charlotte's mother in 2012, along with protests such as the March for Our Lives 2018 and 2017 Women's March, although the album is not political.
 The album also features a cover of Tom Petty's song "I Won't Back Down".